 Transactions, such as the HLSS Acquisition, often give rise to lawsuits by stockholders or other third parties.
 Stockholders may, among other things, assert claims relating to the parties' mutual agreement to terminate the Agreement and Plan of Merger (the "HLSS Initial Merger Agreement").
-Stockholders may also assert claims relating to the fact that HLSS no longer owns any significant assets other than the cash received from us in the HLSS Acquisition and any cash proceeds it received pursuant to its sale of our common stock.
 The defense or settlement of any lawsuit or claim regarding the HLSS Acquisition may materially and adversely affect our business, financial condition, results of operations and liquidity.
 Further, such litigation could be costly and could divert our time and attention from the operation of the business.

 On May 22, 2015, a purported stockholder of the Company, Chester County Employees' Retirement Fund, filed a class action and derivative action in the Delaware Court of Chancery purportedly on behalf of all stockholders and the Company, titled Chester County Employees' Retirement Fund v.
 New Residential Investment Corp., et al., C.A.
 No. 11058-VCMR.
 On October 30, 2015, plaintiff filed an amended complaint (the "Amended Complaint").
 The lawsuit names the Company, our directors, our Manager, Fortress and Fortress Operating Entity I LP as defendants, and alleges breaches of fiduciary duties by the Company, our directors, our Manager, Fortress and Fortress Operating Entity I LP in connection with the HLSS Acquisition.
 The lawsuit also seeks declaratory judgment, among other things, as to the applicability of Article Twelfth of the Company's Certificate of Incorporation and as to the validity of the release of claims of the Company's stockholders related to the termination of the HLSS Initial Merger Agreement.
 The Amended Complaint seeks declaratory relief, equitable relief and damages.
 On December 11, 2015, defendants filed a motion to dismiss the Amended Complaint, which was heard by the court on June 14, 2016.
 On October 7, 2016, the court issued an opinion dismissing without prejudice the breach of fiduciary duty claims and declaratory judgment claims, except for the claim relating to the applicability of Article Twelfth.
 On October 14, 2016, plaintiff moved to reargue the Court's dismissal opinion, and defendants filed an opposition to the motion for reargument on October 28, 2016.
 On December 1, 2016, the court denied the motion for reargument.
+Plaintiff filed a second amended complaint (the "Second Amended Complaint") on February 27, 2017 containing allegations and seeking relief similar to that in the Amended Complaint.
+Defendants moved to dismiss the Second Amended Complaint on March 30, 2017.
+The court held an oral argument on the motion to dismiss on July 7, 2017, which the court granted in the defendants' favor on October 6, 2017.
+On November 2, 2017, the plaintiff filed a notice of appeal to the Delaware Supreme Court appealing the court's original motion to dismiss opinion, motion for reargument opinion, and second motion to dismiss opinion.
+The parties have briefed the appeal and are currently awaiting argument and decision.

-We have engaged and may in the future engage in a number of acquisitions (including the HLSS Acquisition and the MSR Transactions), and we may be unable to successfully integrate the acquired assets and assumed liabilities in connection with such acquisitions.
+We have engaged and may in the future engage in a number of acquisitions (including the HLSS Acquisition and the Shellpoint Acquisition described in Note 18 to our Consolidated Financial Statements), and we may be unable to successfully integrate the acquired assets and assumed liabilities in connection with such acquisitions.